Preserve. Collect. Exhibit. Promote.

 Craft Festival

-Location: Madison County Historical Society
+$65 Madison County Historical Society members

 “Neither the life of an individual nor the history of a society can be understood without understanding both.”